mujahidfa/cs506-notes-sp-2020/1-software-eng-processes.md

 Iteratively approach building the software little-by-little, pushing features to the next iteration.

+We understand some requirements, we design/develop it, we let the client see it, then we iteratively add new features according to the client.

 Has the best of both worlds: allow requirement change, documentation heavy, while having prototypes for the client.

+- comes about because we are starting to develop UI sites
+- so, it needs small increments of improvements so that customers can see the product piece-by-piece before it is finished

 **Pros**: